Omarr127/INT8-Matrix-Multiplication-Accelerator/README.md

 ```

 This is the core operation behind convolution and fully-connected layers
-in neural-network inference — built as groundwork for NPU / edge-AI
-accelerator design.
+in neural-network inference.

 > **Status:** RTL design, fully simulated and self-checked (353/353 checks
 > passing).
-Not yet synthesized on an FPGA — see [Roadmap](#roadmap).
+Not yet synthesized on an FPGA.

 ---